Guidance on Landlord Legislation

 Energy Performance Certificates – EPC

-Before you advertise your property to let you must also obtain an Energy Performance Certificate “EPC”.
+Before you advertise your property to let you must also obtain an Energy Performance Certificate (EPC).
 This must be displayed in the property prior to marketing and remain in-situ although it’s quite acceptable for it to be hung up inside a cupboard.
-These certificates last for ten years and if you have a home report for your property then an EPC will be contained within that report and can be utilised within the rented property.
+These certificates last for ten years and if you have a home report for your property then an EPC will be contained within that report and may be utilised within the rented property.
+However the Scottish government is slowly introducing minimum ratings for rented property.
+Grants may be available for improvements to improve your EPC rating and this would require an updated EPC once work has been completed.

 Gas Testing and safety provisions

 Landlords must have a Landlord gas safety inspection report carried out prior to leasing a property.
-This must be obtained from a ‘Gas Safe’ registered plumbing engineer and the certificate requires annual replacement.
+This must be obtained from a (Gas Safe) registered plumbing engineer and the certificate requires annual replacement.
 Once your appliances have been checked and found safe the engineer will issue a Landlord’s copy of the certificate and one for the tenants which should be kept in the property.
-In addition a Carbon Monoxide detector must be installed when a new gas appliance is fitted including replacement boilers.
+In addition, a Carbon Monoxide detector must be installed when a gas appliance is fitted, including replacement boilers.
+We also recommend the boiler is serviced at the annual check.

-The Housing (Scotland) Act 2014 require all Landlords to have a fixed wiring (Electrical Installation Condition Report – EICR) checks carried out on their rental properties every 5 years (or less if indicated by the electrician).
-This applies to all new tenancies entered into after 1st December 2015 and will now include all existing tenancies from 1st December 2016.
+The Housing (Scotland) Act 2014 require all Landlords to have a fixed wiring report (Electrical Installation Condition Report – EICR) carried out on their rental properties every 5 years (or less if indicated by the electrician).

-The new EICR must also include an appliance check report (PAT), which is required to be provided by the Landlord on all appliances provided within the tenancy.
-Anything with a movable and fitted plug should be included on the PAT check.
-The Act advises that PAT checks are carried out frequently, although it is only mandatory for them to be carried out at lease every five years, or more if advised by the electrician.
-Our Agency recommends to all our clients that we continue to carry out PAT checks annually to ensure the safety of our tenants.
+The EICR must also include a Portable appliance test (PAT) which is required to be provided by the Landlord on all appliances provided within the tenancy.
+Anything with a movable and fitted plug, including fridges and washing machines, should be included in this testing.
+The Act advises that PAT checks are carried out frequently, although it is only mandatory for them to be carried out at least every five years, or more if advised by the electrician.
+Our Agency recommends to all our clients that we continue to carry out PAT checks annually to ensure the safety of our tenants and meet good practice guidelines for the industry.

 Legionella Risk Assessment

-A risk assessment must be carried out on all property that is let and regularly reviewed.
-It must be compiled by a ‘competent person’ with the necessary specialist knowledge and action taken where commended to ensure compliance with the legislation .
+A risk assessment must be carried out on all property that is let and it must be regularly reviewed.
+It must be compiled by a ‘competent person’ with the necessary specialist knowledge and action taken where recommended to ensure compliance with the legislation.

 Any furniture purchased or reupholstered after 1990 will comply with current legislation and will have a permanent label attached to it stating ‘Carelessness causes fire’.